koush/docs.scrypted.app/camera-preparation.md

 ## Camera Administration

-Open the Camera's web admin page or app to configure its codec settings.
-If the camera does not have a codec configuration tool (ie, cloud cameras such as Ring, Google, Arlo) or is a Unifi camera, continue on to [Adding the Camera](/add-camera).
+Open the Camera's web admin page or app to configure its various settings.
+If the camera does not have a configuration tool (ie, cloud cameras such as Ring, Google, Arlo) or is a Unifi camera, continue on to [Adding the Camera](/add-camera).

 ## Authentication Setup